neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 Verify requests for updates and downloads of additional spaces and usage of storage space by pressing y, define VNC password for user minknow in the respective dialogues.

 Please note:  For unclear reasons firefox crashes during the system updates.
-This does (so far) not impair this procedure.
+However, this does (so far) not impair this procedure.

 Upon completion, you be asked for verification of a reboot.